Sketches in the Theory of Culture

 <i>Sketches in the Theory of Culture</i> is a remarkable work by all measures.
-Written by Zygmunt Bauman when he was still a professor in Poland and originally intended for publication in 1968, it was suppressed by the Polish government in the wave of repression following the protests in March of that year.
-For decades it was thought to be lost.
-Astonishingly, it survived in the form of an uncorrected set of proofs which were recently discovered and which are the basis of this edition.
+Written by Zygmunt Bauman when he was still a professor in Poland, and originally intended for publication in 1968, it was suppressed by the Polish government in the wave of repression following the protests in March of that year.
+For decades, it was thought to be lost.
+Astonishingly, it survived in the form of an uncorrected set of proofs which was recently discovered, and is the basis of this edition.

-<i>Sketches in the Theory of Culture</i> is a strikingly prescient reflection on culture and society by one of the most influential social thinkers of the late 20th and early 21st centuries.
+<i>Sketches in the Theory of Culture</i> is a strikingly prescient reflection on culture and society by one of the most influential social thinkers of the late twentieth and early twenty-first centuries.
 It will appeal to students and scholars across the social sciences and humanities and to the many readers of Bauman’s work.